nedbat/coveragepy/doc/contributing.rst

       py310: OK (17.99 seconds)
       congratulations :) (19.09 seconds)

+TODO: Update this for CORE instead of TRACER

 You can also affect the test runs with environment variables.
 Define any of these as 1 to use them: